PapiLer/Reforestation/README.md

-## Why is it always hot in the corner of a room?
-Because a corner is 90 degrees.
+## Why don't skeletons ride roller coasters?
+They don't have the stomach for it.